1) Never Start your SoP with:

 (My interest in East Asian culture was ignited by my high school Japanese language class.
 The class was challenging because I was unfamiliar with the Japanese language or culture.
 As a way to deal with the difficult writing, grammar, and speech structure, I sought out a Japanese pen pal to exchange emails and parcels with.
 This friendship led to my first visit to Japan.
 Traveling to Japan helped me in envisioning my long-term goal of becoming a global ambassador.
 Since then I have pursued a career path in East Asia studies.
 My current goal is to become an Assistant Language Teacher in the Jet Program based on my experiences from tutoring and studying abroad.)
 With this position, I can fuel my understanding of the Japanese culture and language while giving back to the community through English teaching and seeking my professional goals.

 My writing was NOT perfect.
-My application formula might not be perfect for you either; however, this style was the easiest for me to follow.
-I believe it guides the reader to gain an understanding of my character/who I am; learn why I want to apply to the JET program; and learn about the skills I’ll bring to the program and my future aspirations.
+My application formula might not be ideal either.
+However, this style was the easiest for me to follow.
+I believe it guides the reader to understand my character (who I am); learn why I want to apply to the JET program; and learn about the skills I’ll bring to the program and my future aspirations.

 Be an attention seeker!
-This is your first interview believe it or not.
+This is your first interview.
 Making a good impression will get you a second interview.
 Applicants don’t grasp the importance of the “personal statement” or “statement of purpose.”
 Pretend like this is your interview and you only have a limited time to explain yourself.
 What would say to entice the reader and have them wanting more?

 Sam